 Seeing a Broadway show can be a thrilling experience.
 It can also be very expensive.
 Full price tickets to hit shows sell for several hundred dollars a piece, making a performance prohibitively expensive for many.
 But discounts for Broadway tickets are available…if you know where to find them.

 Discounted tickets to Broadway shows are offered to encourage the sale of unsold seats.
-Accordingly, shows that sell well at full-price will rarely offer discounts.
-The availability of discounts will also vary by time of year, with fewer discounts when demand peaks in mid-November to New Years and more discounts in the dead of winter and summer when theater attendance is lighter.
+Accordingly, shows that sell well at full-price rarely offer discounts.
+The availability of discounts will also vary by time of year, with fewer discounts when demand peaks in mid-November to New Years.
+More discounts are available in the dead of winter and summer when theater attendance is lighter.

 The sources for discount Broadway tickets are…

 Run by the Theater Development Fund, the TKTS Booths sell tickets to Broadway and Off-Broadway shows at up to 50% off full price.
 Simply line up at one of the three TKTS booths to purchase discount tickets.